-A bit exacerbated: “We have a higher or lower click-through rate” as a benchmark, is not actionable.
+A bit exacerbated: “We have a higher or lower click-through rate” as a benchmark, isn’t actionable.
 It can give you a ballpark feeling, you might conclude that you need to do better, but that was already our the starting point.
 Thus, a new method of benchmarking needs to be created if you want to benchmark your competitors, based on their actions.

 The tease factor is an indication of the allure and magnetism of an email.
 An indication of the extent to which you encourage your recipients to be active and engaged.
-Think about the combined influence of imagery, offers, text and the right Call-to-Actions.
+Think about the combined influence of imagery, offers, email template, text and the right Call-to-Actions.

 The intensity of the customer messaging